 Imagine a scorpion up to 6 inches long, from tip to tip!
 Welcome the desert hairy scorpion.
 Few critters give people the heebie jeebies like scorpions.
 The predominant species of scorpion in the southwest is the Arizona bark scorpion.
 Those are only 2 – 3 inches long.
 I’ve worked with desert hairy scorpions in the past.
 It’s hit or miss with these.
 Sometimes you can handle them, other times they’re so hyper and sting crazy that they’ll dart you 5 times before you can say boo.
 However, if given the chance, I’d rather be stung by a desert hairy than a bark.
 Just sayin’.
-I have been stung by scorpions on several occasions.
+I have been stung by a variety of scorpions on several occasions.
+Good times.

 First the Stats…